JeremySkinner/jeremyskinner.github.com/_posts/2018-07-27-sharing-home-directory-between-windows-and-wsl.md

 ---
-title: "Sharing a home directory between Windows and WSL"
+title: "Using the same Home Directory in Windows and WSL"
 layout: post
 ---